MHShetty/notifier_plugin/README.md

 **removeListenerOnError**: A special parameter that accepts a function that can be used to handle anything that gets thrown while notifying the listeners/even remove them (if needed) (if this function returns `true` the listener gets removed; if it returns `false` then nothing really happens; and if it returns `null`, the error simply gets `rethrown`)

 The constructor automatically initializes the Notifier. (init)

+Copy Constructor (By cloning):

+**Notifier.from(Notifier)**

+It accepts an Notifier and just clones it into a new Notifier that would then need to be separately maintained.
+A disposed Notifier cannot be cloned.

+Other ways: There are numerous ways to instantiate a Notifier.
+For example, one could use the instance/static method merge, to merge one/multiple Notifiers into one, or use an overloaded operator or some extension method to do the same.

 #### Adding listener(s) to a Notifier